apache/sling-org-apache-sling-committer-cli/README.md

 The commands can be executed in 3 different modes:

-  * `dryrun` (default mode) - commands only list their output without performing any actions on the user's behalf
+  * `DRY_RUN` (default mode) - commands only list their output without performing any actions on the user's behalf
-  * `interactive` - commands list their output but ask for user confirmation when it comes to performing an action on the user's behalf
+  * `INTERACTIVE` - commands list their output but ask for user confirmation when it comes to performing an action on the user's behalf
-  * `auto` - comands list their output and assume that all questions are provided the default answers when it comes to performing an action on the user's behalf
+  * `AUTO` - commands list their output and assume that all questions are provided the default answers when it comes to performing an action on the user's behalf

 To select a non-default execution mode provide the mode as an argument to the command:

-    docker run -it --env-file=./docker-env apache/sling-cli release prepare-email --repository=$STAGING_REPOSITORY --execution-mode=interactive
+    docker run -it --env-file=./docker-env apache/sling-cli release prepare-email --repository=$STAGING_REPOSITORY
+    --execution-mode=INTERACTIVE

-Note that for running commands in the `interactive` mode you need to run the Docker container in interactive mode with a pseudo-tty attached (e.g. `docker run -it ...`).
+Note that for running commands in the `INTERACTIVE` mode you need to run the Docker container in interactive mode with a pseudo-tty attached (e.g. `docker run -it ...`).

 Listing active releases